pirxpilot/liftie/Readme.md

 - Status is cached on a server side.
 Regardless of the number of browser request, server will retrieve (and parse) the resort pages only once per minute.

+## How to run liftie locally

+Clone this repo (or your fork)

+    git clone git@github.com:code42day/liftie.git && cd liftie

+Install dependencies with npm:

+    npm install

+Build client side scripts: liftie is using [component](https://github.com/component/component) - make will install all external components and trigger component build for you.

+    make

+Run and profit (liftie binds to port 3000 by default)

+    node app

 ## How to add your favorite  ```acme.com``` resort

 The easiest way to start working on a new resort is to run `generate` script.